HouseTrip/housetrip.github.com/_posts/2013-06-06-runtime-extends-with-ruby.md

   #Rest of code omitted for clarity
 {% endhighlight %}

-This listing says that if there is race_modifier implemented in race_module then it should be used, otherwise unmodified clean_greeting should be returned.
-Last thing we need to do is to implement this race_modifier in Gnome module:
+So now, if `race_modifier` has been implemented in `race_module` then it should be used, otherwise an unmodified `clean_greeting` will be returned.
+Finally we implement this `race_modifier` in the Gnome module:

 {% highlight ruby %}